 Note: Applying custom group policies to specific client devices is an alternative method of bypassing the splash page.

-If a specific device should be whitelisted but has not connected to the SSID, add the device to the Monitor > Clients page.
-Select Add devices on the right to add to the clients list by MAC address and whitelist the client.
+If a specific device should be whitelisted but has not connected to the SSID, add the device to the Network-Wide > Clients page.
+Select Add clients on the right to add to the clients list by MAC address and whitelist the client.

 For more detailed instructions, see Pre-Configure Network Policy for Client Devices.
 See Finding the MAC address of a Windows or Mac computer for instructions on locating a machine's MAC address.